NajwaLaabid/Adversarial-Toxic/README.md

 ## What to expect

-The repository contains a Jupyter Notebook for the experiments (experiments.ipynb), along with the code and data needed to build and train the models (code/), and the final paper presenting the findings (paper.pdf).
-The code folder is being updated.
+The repository contains a Jupyter Notebook for the experiments (experiments.ipynb), along with the code and data needed to build and train the models (code/).
+The corresponding paper will be made available shortly.